Windows 11 ISO file direct download without Media Creation Tool

 Windows 11 ISO direct download

-Windows 11 is now available for download as an optional upgrade through Windows Update.
-However, you can also download the ISO file, if you want to start fresh with a clean installation, or you are trying to install Windows 11 on an unsupported hardware configuration.
+The latest version of Windows 11 (23H2) is available for download through Windows Update on devices running an older release or Windows 10.
+However, you can also download the ISO file if you want to start fresh with a clean installation or if you are trying to install Windows 11 on an unsupported hardware configuration.

-In previous releases, you needed to use workarounds, but you can now download the Windows 11 ISO file directly from the Microsoft support website.
+In the past, the official way involved using the Media Creation Tool or workarounds to download the installation files, but since Windows 11, you can download the official ISO file directly from the Microsoft support website.

-In this guide, you will learn the steps to download the Windows 11 ISO file directly from the Microsoft servers.
-(See also this video tutorial at the Pureinfotech YouTube channel to complete this task.)
+In this guide, I will teach you the steps to download the Windows 11 ISO file directly from the Microsoft servers.

 Windows 11 ISO file direct download

-To direct download the ISO file of Windows 11, use these steps:
+To direct download the ISO file of Windows 11 (23H2), use these steps:

 1. Open Microsoft Support website.